Key takeaways

 The canvas art color choice should introduce contrast to the room palette, not match it.
 A dark-accented room needs a high-contrast canvas: black and gold, monochrome bold print, deep green with a strong graphic element.
 A dark canvas in a dark-accented room loses the art in the room.
 The piece should hold its own against the palette, not defer to it.

+Keep it clear, with every object on it either functional or meaningful.
 The desk surface is where the setup meets daily reality.
 A clear desk surface, with every object either functional or meaningful, communicates the same controlled precision as the art on the wall.
 A cluttered desk undermines even the most carefully chosen wall decor.
 The standard extends from the canvas to the desk to everything between.

 For boss office decor in a video call context, the desk position relative to the primary canvas is a deliberate calibration.
 The art should be centered in the camera frame behind your seated head and shoulders.
 Test this before committing to any final hanging position.
 Sit at the desk with the camera on.
 The canvas should be fully visible in frame, not cut off at the top or shifted to one side.